 Customer Requests – Quotes and Orders

-In addition to tracking the status of current Orders and viewing Invoices, your customers can also use the Customer Portal to request a Quote, or even place an Order directly.
+In addition to tracking the status of current Orders and viewing Invoices, your customers can also use the Customer Portal to request a quote or even place an order directly.
 In both these cases, when the customer completes the action, the corresponding record – a Quote or an Order – will appear directly in your Tailwind database.
-You can then treat it just like a regular Quote or Order – with the added bonus that you didn’t have to enter any of the information yourself!
+You can then treat it just like a regular Quote or Order – with the bonus that you didn’t have to enter any of the information yourself!

 Your customers can also use their portal to add Notes directly to existing Quotes or Orders.
-This can be useful for communicating additional details about a Shipment, or even negotiating details of a particular Quote.
+This can be useful for communicating additional details about a Shipment or even negotiating details of a particular Quote.

 If you are setting up logins for your Customers, you should probably also familiarize yourself with using the Customer Portal from their side.
 This article is a useful reference for both yourself and your customers.